DoepDopiDope/WerewolvesCompany/README.md

   - Either the players need to agree on leaving.
 They could vote on the lever, and if >50% of alive players agreed, then they can leave.
 Note that villagers still need to have killed all Werewolves.
 So if they leave while one of them is still alive, they loseQ
   - There could be a requirement for pulling the lever, that all Werewolves are dead.
   - I personally prefer the vote-to-leave, on top of a Daily quota requirement
-- Add more ways for villagers to kill werewolves.
-Some ideas:
-  - A vote system, all players can cast a vote on someone, whenever they want.
-They can change their vote whenever they want.
-If someone reaches a given amount of vote (say >50% of alive players), that player would die.
-The vote would go on cooldown after someone has been votedd off.
-  - Something like an Among Us meeting ?
-Although I really don't know how to implement this ...

 ### Minor possible updates